You can now have easy access to your health record

 download the relevant app

-You can also make GP appointments and view your medical records - all from your mobile, tablet, laptop or any internet-enabled device
+You can also make GP appointments (subject to availability) and view your medical records - all from your mobile, tablet, laptop or any internet-enabled device

 HOW TO GAIN ACCESS TO ON-LINE SERVICES

-You can also now download and use the NHS App for quick access to online ordering, appointments and a summary care record.
+Downloading and using the NHS App for quick access will enable you to access online repeat medication ordering, book appointments and a see a summary care record.

 You will not get full records access until you attend in person but you can sign up quickly with the NHS App at home if you need to.